 Service and Repair should only be performed by Lincoln Electric Factory Trained Personnel.
 Unauthorized repairs performed on this equipment may result in danger to the technician and machine operator and will invalidate your factory warranty.
 For your safety and to avoid Electrical Shock, please observe all safety notes and precautions detailed throughout this manual.

-This Troubleshooting Guide is provided to help you locate and remedy possible problems with machine setup or operation.
+This Troubleshooting Guide is provided to help you locate and repair possible machine malfunctions.
 Simply follow the three-step procedure listed below.

 Step 1.
 LOCATE PROBLEM (SYMPTOM).